Our program provides many options for optimal success.

 Mind & Body

-When it comes to treating addiction, Resurgence Behavioral Health Recovery Center believes in treating the whole body and mind, and not just the signs and symptoms of the addiction.
-The person, as a whole, is much better off when they are attending to all of their physical and mental needs, and not just trying to fix what is considered broken.
-Addiction is viewed as a mental illness amongst health professionals, and it’s hard to treat a mental illness without treating the mind.
-Addiction has the power to physically change the way our brains are designs and how they function, so it is important to focus on fixing more than just the urges to drugs, sex, or alcohol.
+When it comes to treating addiction, Resurgence Behavioral Health Recovery Center believes in treating the whole body and mind, and not just the signs and symptoms of addiction.
+You, as a whole, are much better off when your physical, mental and emotional needs are attended, and you’re not just trying to fix what is considered “broken”.

 What Roles Does the Mind Play in Addiction Recovery?

-A popular and very effective tool that is used in recovery programs, such as the ones offered by Resurgence Behavioral Health, is called Cognitive Behavioral Therapy.
-This is a process by which the person starts to change the way they think about certain aspects of their life.
-For example, people can begin to overcome addiction by first identifying what triggers their addictions and then changing the way they think about those triggers.
-It’s is not an easy process, but it is a worthy process to help the mind heal itself; thus, treating the person with the addiction.
-The brain can physically be rewired because of the effects of addiction, and it can be challenging to rewire it back to its original state.
-By working with highly trained and experienced counselors, therapists and caseworkers, people can start to take back their lives by staying in touch with their mental needs, as well as their physical needs for successful recovery.
+A popular, extremely effective tool used in our recovery programs, is Cognitive Behavioral Therapy (CBT).
+CBT is a process by which you start to change the way you think about certain aspects of your life.
+For example, you can begin to overcome addiction by first identifying what triggers your addictions and then changing the way you think about those triggers.
+It’s is not an easy process, but it ’s worth the effort!
+Addiction can physically rewire your brain, and without the kind of professional guidance we provide at Resurgence, it can be challenging to rewire it back to its original state.
+By working with our highly trained and experienced counselors, therapists and case managers, you can start to heal your brain… and take back your life!

 What Role Does the Body Play in Addiction Recovery?